orokos/RCLootCouncil_EPGP/FAQ.md

 Common mistake it that you put the addon file in an extra folder "WoW/Interface/Addons/RCLootCouncil_EPGP/RCLootCouncil_EPGP"

 **I installed and enabled the addon, but it seems the addon is not there.**
-RCLootCouncil-EPGP depends on [RCLootCouncil](https://mods.curse.com/addons/wow/rclootcouncil) and [EPGP(DKP reloaded)](https://mods.curse.com/addons/wow/epgp-dkp-reloaded).
+RCLootCouncil-EPGP depends on [RCLootCouncil](https://www.curseforge.com/wow/addons/rclootcouncil) and [EPGP Next](https://www.curseforge.com/wow/addons/epgp-next).
 Make sure you have installed and enabled **RCLootCouncil** and **EPGP** in-game with RCLootCouncil-EPGP.
 RCLootCouncil-EPGP won't be loaded without those two addons.